munificent/craftinginterpreters/book/parsing-expressions.md

 </tbody>
 </table>

-It's called "*recursive* descent" because when a grammar rules refers to itself -- directly or indirectly -- that translates to recursive method calls.
+It's called "*recursive* descent" because when a grammar rule refers to itself -- directly or indirectly -- that translates to recursive method calls.

 ### The parser class